okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 **Learning outcomes**

-* Learn the elements that are required to build a SCIM 2.0 server that supports provisioning entitlements to an app integration in Okta
+* Learn which endpoints are required to support entitlements
 * Understand how Okta uses SCIM calls to gather information about users in a downstream app

 **What you need**